patternedscience/time-series-tf-serving/README.md

 - Serving the model with TensorFlow Serving and showing how to write a client to communicate with TF Serving over the network and use/plot the received predictions.

-There is (or will be) a video of a presentation explaining the above code; check out the updates at [PatternedScience's LinkedIn page](https://www.linkedin.com/company/patterned-science/) to find the video.
+There is a [video](https://youtu.be/H6Sv0jkwIl8) of a presentation explaining the above code/this repository.

 ### Conda Environments